Kavad I: Succession

 According to Procopius and other historians, Kavad had written a succession plan that favoured Khosrow just before his death.
 Historian John Malalas stated that Kavad crowned Khosrow himself.
-However, at the beginning of Khosrow's reign in 531, Bawi, and other members of the Iranian aristocracy, became involved in a conspiracy to overthrow Khosrow and make Kavad, the son of Kavad's second eldest son Jamasp, the shah of Iran.
+However, at the beginning of Khosrow's reign in 531, Bawi and other members of the Iranian aristocracy became involved in a conspiracy to overthrow Khosrow and make Kavad, the son of Kavad's second eldest son Jamasp, the shah of Iran.
 Upon learning of the plot, Khosrow executed all of his brothers and their offspring, as well as Bawi and the other nobles who were involved.

 Khosrow also ordered the execution of Kavad, who was still a child, and was away from the court, being raised by Adergoudounbades.
 He sent orders to kill Kavad, but Adergoudounbades disobeyed and secretly raised him until he was betrayed to the shah in 541 by his own son, Bahram.
 Khosrow had him executed, but Kavad, or someone claiming to be him, managed to flee to the Byzantine Empire.

 Legacy

 Kavad's reign is considered a turning point in Sasanian history.
-As a result of the many challenges and issues Kavad successfully handled, he is considered one of the most effective and successful kings to rule the Sasanian Empire.
+Since he successfully handled many challenges and issues, he is considered one of the most effective and successful kings to rule the Sasanian Empire.
 In the words of Iranologist Nikolaus Schindel he was "a genius in his own right, even if of a somewhat Machiavellian type."
-He was successful in his efforts to reinvigorate his declining empire paving the way for a smooth transition to his son Khosrow I, who inherited a powerful empire.
-He improved it further during his reign, becoming one of the most popular shahs of Iran earning the epithet Anushirvan ("the immortal soul").
+He was successful in his efforts to reinvigorate his declining empire, paving the way for a smooth transition to his son Khosrow I, who inherited a powerful empire.
+Khosrow improved it further during his reign, becoming one of the most popular shahs of Iran and earning the epithet Anushirvan ("the immortal soul").

-The Ziyarid dynasty, which mainly ruled over Tabaristan and Gorgan between 931–1090, claimed that the founder of the dynasty, Mardavij (r.
+The Ziyarid dynasty, which mainly ruled over Tabaristan and Gorgan between 931 and 1090, claimed that the founder of the dynasty, Mardavij (r.
 930–935), was descended from Kavad.